Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) no business other than the question of the appeal may be conducted;

-   2. the Committee must state the grounds for suspending or expelling the Member and the reasons for taking that action; and
+   b) the Committee must state the grounds for suspending or expelling the Member and the reasons for taking that action; and

-   3. the person whose membership of the Association has been suspended or who has been expelled must be given an opportunity to be heard.
+   c) the person whose membership of the Association has been suspended or who has been expelled must be given an opportunity to be heard.

 2. After complying with sub-rule (1), the Members present and entitled to vote at the meeting must vote by secret ballot on the question of whether the decision to suspend or expel the person should be upheld or revoked.